Kanguros/pins/README.md

 ### Shadowing by Value

 Advanced version of [Shadowing](#shadowing).
 It analyze the actual IP addresses behind Address Objects and Address Groups.

-This scenario identifies shadowing at the precise IP subnet level by resolving Address's name to actual IP address.
+It identifies shadowing at the precise IP subnet level by resolving Address's name to actual IP address.

 #### Requirements